 Winthrop Physicians To Speak At First G20 World Brain Mapping & Therapeutic Scientific Summit In Australia

-Mark Menniti Stecker, MD, PhD, Chairman, Department of Neurosciences, Winthrop-University Hospital, and Ramin Rak, MD, FAANS, Co-Surgical Director of the Long Island Brain Tumor Center at Neurological Surgery, PC (NSPC) and attending neurosurgeon at Winthrop, will be among a select group of neuroscience experts and representatives of governments from across the globe to speak at the First Annual G20 World Brain Mapping & Therapeutic Summit.
+Mark Menniti Stecker, MD, PhD, Chairman, Department of Neurosciences, NYU Winthrop Hospital, and Ramin Rak, MD, FAANS, Co-Surgical Director of the Long Island Brain Tumor Center at Neurological Surgery, PC (NSPC) and attending neurosurgeon at Winthrop, will be among a select group of neuroscience experts and representatives of governments from across the globe to speak at the First Annual G20 World Brain Mapping & Therapeutic Summit.
 The summit will take place November 13, during a meeting of the G20 nations in Brisbane, Australia.

 “We hope to bring all G20 nations on board, so that we can share data, build bridges between physicians and scientists, and develop innovative solutions to mapping the human brain and developing therapies to address the many serious neurologic and psychiatric conditions that affect humanity,” said Dr. Rak, who is a member of the Society for Brain Mapping and Therapeutics (SBMT) Executive Board, and will chair the Science Committee for the SBMT’s 2018 World Brain Mapping and Therapeutics Congress, which will be held in New York.
 “There is still so little we know about the brain, and this requires an international effort.”

 The G20 summit is organized and supported by the SBMT and its Australasian Pacific chapter, along with the Brain Mapping Foundation, Compumedics, Inc., and Amen Clinics.